Turning community spirit into community power

 Where is the love?
 Summit 2.0

 We did it again with almost 100 people in November during lockdown #2.

 We were all tired then but recognised that hope and optimism needed a strategic push.
 We wanted to find the love and we did – our willingness to act to keep people together, no matter what.

 In November 2020, we asked the public sector in Coventry and Warwickshire to lay down the lanyard, sign out of Teams and join us for an open discussion, a dose of optimism and a commitment to action.

 It took just 12 weeks of the first 2020 lockdown for power and leadership to be shared with those most able and willing to adopt it at the time.
-We mustn’t lose that momentum.
+We can’t lose that momentum.